SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Returns: An array of jobs

 What it does:
+  1. Loads the DB using loadDB
-  1. Uses db.all() to return all the jobs in the jobs table
+  2. Uses db.all() to return all the jobs in the jobs table

 <br>
 <div id='createJob'></div>